Patient Rights & Responsibilities

 Every patient deserves to be treated with respect, dignity, and concern.

 While you are a patient at SUTTER DELTA MEDICAL CENTER you have the right to:

-- Exercise these rights without regard to sex, disability, age, diagnosis, economic status, educational background, race, color, ethnicity, religion, ancestry, national origin, sexual orientation, marital status, or the source of payment for care.
+- Exercise these rights without regard to sex, disability, age, diagnosis, economic status, educational background, race, color, ethnicity, religion, ancestry, national origin, sexual orientation, gender identity, marital status, or the source of payment for care.

 - Be informed of your rights, in advance of providing or discontinuing care, whenever possible.